-Use the chart below to determine which changes must be included on Form 2101, Authorization for Community Care Services, if a schedule change results in a change in hours or priority status.
+If a schedule change results in a change in hours or priority status, use the chart below to determine which specific changes must be included on Form 2101, Authorization for Community Care Services.

-Type of Recipient
+Type of Individual

 Specific Instructions

 Specify the effective date as the beginning date of the service plan change on Form 2101, Item 4.
 If the change results in: